-Knowles, Awen, "Disorders of Extreme Stress, Not Otherwise Specified, Posttraumatic Stress Disorder, and Borderline Personality Disorder: A Vignette Study Exploring Clinicians' Diagnostic Perceptions" (2009).
-Electronic Theses and Dissertations.
-587. https://scholars.indianastate.edu/etds/587 and Borderline Personality Disorder: A Vignette Study Exploring
+Knowles, Awen, "Disorders Of Extreme Stress, Not Otherwise Specified, Posttraumatic Stress Disorder, And Borderline Personality Disorder: A Vignette Study Exploring Clinicians' Diagnostic Perceptions" (2009).
+Full List of Electronic Theses and Dissertations.
+1183. https://scholars.indianastate.edu/etds/1183

 This Dissertation is brought to you for free and open access by Sycamore Scholars.
-It has been accepted for inclusion in Electronic Theses and Dissertations by an authorized administrator of Sycamore Scholars.
+It has been accepted for inclusion in Full List of Electronic Theses and Dissertations by an authorized administrator of Sycamore Scholars.
 For more information, please contact dana.swinford@indstate.edu.

-Disorders of Extreme Stress, Not Otherwise Specified, Posttraumatic Stress Disorder,
+Disorders of Extreme Stress, Not Otherwise Specified, Posttraumatic Stress Disorder, and Borderline Personality Disorder: A Vignette Study Exploring